Safe food for birds

 Small seeds, such as millet, attract mostly house sparrows, dunnocks, finches, reed buntings and collared doves, while flaked maize is taken readily by blackbirds.
 Tits and greenfinches favour peanuts and sunflower seeds.
 Mixes that contain chunks or whole nuts are suitable for winter feeding only.
 Pinhead oatmeal is excellent for many birds.
-Wheat and barley grains are often included in seed mixtures, but they are really only suitable for pigeons, doves and pheasants, which feed on the ground and rapidly increase in numbers, frequently deterring the smaller species.
+Wheat and barley grains are often included in seed mixtures, but they're really only suitable for pigeons, doves and pheasants, which feed on the ground and rapidly increase in numbers, frequently deterring the smaller species.

 Other seeds and nuts

 Black sunflower seeds

 These are an excellent year-round food, and in many areas are even more popular than peanuts.
 The oil content is higher in black than striped ones, and so they are much better.
 Sunflower hearts (the husked kernels) are a popular no-mess food.